Mongol invasion of Java: Aftermath

-The three generals, demoralized by the considerable loss of their elite soldiers due to the ambush, went back to their empire with the surviving soldiers.
-Upon their arrival, Shi-bi was condemned to receive 70 lashes and have a third of his property confiscated for allowing the catastrophe.
-Ike-mese also was reprimanded and a third of his property taken away.
+The three Yuan generals, demoralized by the considerable loss of their elite soldiers due to the ambush, returned to their empire with the surviving soldiers.
+Upon their arrival, Shi Bi was condemned to receive seventy lashes and have a third of his property confiscated for allowing the catastrophe.
+Yighmish also was reprimanded and a third of his property was confiscated.
 But Gao Xing was awarded 50 taels of gold for protecting the soldiers from a total disaster.
-Later, Shi-bi and Ike-mese were shown mercy, and the emperor restored their reputation and property.
+Later, Shi Bi and Yighmish were shown mercy, and the emperor restored their reputation and property.

 This failure was the last expedition in Kublai Khan's reign.
 Majapahit, in contrast, became the most powerful state of its era in the region.
 Kublai Khan summoned his minister, Liu Guojie, to prepare another invasion of Java with a 100,000-strong army, but this plan was canceled after his death.
-Travelers passing the region, such as Ibn Battuta and Odoric of Pordenone, however, noted that Java had been attacked by the Mongols several times, but always ending in failure.
-The Gunung Butak inscription from 1294 may have mentioned that Arya Adikara has intercepted a further Mongol invasion and successfully defeated it before landing in Java.
+Travelers passing the region, such as Ibn Battuta and Odoric of Pordenone, however, noted that Java had been unsuccessfully attacked by the Mongols several times.
+The Gunung Butak inscription from 1294 may have mentioned that Arya Adikara intercepted a further Mongol invasion and defeated it before landing in Java.

 This invasion may have involved the first use of gunpowder in the Nusantara archipelago.
+After this invasion, Chinese shipbuilding techniques were absorbed by Javanese shipbuilders.
+A new type of jong appeared, called the Sino-Southeast Asian hybrid jong, they mixed Chinese techniques in their manufacture, namely the usage of iron nails alongside wooden dowels, and also the addition of watertight bulkheads and a central rudder.

 Legacy

-The Mongols left 2 inscriptions on the Serutu island on February 25, 1293.
+The Mongols left two inscriptions on the Serutu Island on February 25, 1293.
 The inscriptions were called the Pasir Kapal and the Pasir Cina inscriptions.